How to Find a Therapist

 - What if a prospective therapist declines to answer personal questions?

-What factors do most people consider?
+What factors do most people consider when looking for a therapist?

 In searching for a therapist, it’s important to assess potential candidates based on how well the therapist and client communicate and whether it seems like they’ll make a good team.
 Other factors include accessibility and location.
 For those who are able to see a therapist in person, a location close to home, work, or school will likely make attending therapy more feasible.
 For those who are unable to travel temporarily or permanently, or who are in underserved areas, online and teletherapy options are available and can be highly effective.